 The matching result in the trivial case is left.

 The answer to the final question is obvious.
-Since the recursive call to find-root finds the root of f, there is no need to process its solution any further.
+Since the recursive call to find-root finds the root of f, there is nothing else to do.

 Hint Suppose the arguments of find-root describe an interval of size S1.
-How large is the distance between left and right for the first, second, third recursive call to find-root?
-After how many steps is (- right left) smaller than or equal to TOLERANCE?
+How large is the distance between left and right for the first and second recursive call to find-root?
+After how many steps is (- right left) smaller than or equal to ε?

 In addition, find-root recomputes the value of a boundary across recursive calls.
 For example, (find-root f left right) computes (f left) and, if [left,mid] is chosen as the next interval, find-root computes (f left) again.
 Introduce a helper function that is like find-root but consumes not only left and right but also (f left) and (f right) at each recursive stage.

-Design find-binary, which also finds the smallest index for root of a monotonic table but uses generative recursion to do so.
+Design find-binary, which also finds the smallest index for root of a monotonically increasing table but uses generative recursion to do so.
 Like ordinary binary search, the algorithm narrows an interval down to the smallest possible size and then chooses the index.
 Don’t forget to formulate a termination argument.

 (list "h" "o" "w" " " "a" "r" "e" " " "y" "o" "u" "\n" "d" "o" "i" "n" "g" "?" "\n" "a" "n" "y" " " "p" "r" "o" "g" "r" "e" "s" "s" "?")